Thinking about pursuing your MBA? Look no further! Read this article to know more about the pros and cons, the types of options available, and more.

 Part-time MBA: Designed specifically for working students based within the campus’s commuting radius, this course typically lasts about three years.

-Online MBA: Online MBA programs provide more flexibility than a part-time program and generally last for about 2-3 years basis on the speed and can extend to accommodate other important obligations in your life.
+Distance MBA: Distance MBA programs provide more flexibility than a part-time program and generally last for about 2-3 years on the basis of speed and can extend to accommodate other important obligations in your life.

 Executive MBA: If you have more than five years of executive experience, you qualify for an Executive program.
 This program typically runs on the weekends and evenings over the course of two years.

 Global MBA: Global MBA programs are designed for executive and senior leaders.
 These programs usually last between 1-2 years, with a more significant focus on strategy and leadership skills.

 Earning an MBA degree can enhance one’s career path or help one land a high-paying job.
 However, the expense is only offset if the degree is from a top-tier business school and if your career path is business or management-related.

 Quick list of pros and cons of an MBA.

 Pursuing an MBA right after graduation

 If you pursue your MBA right after your bachelor’s degree, you might be able to cope with studying quickly as you’re already well-versed with the techniques and are in a particular flow.
 There has also been a higher demand for freshers for MBA programs in recent years.
 Placement opportunities for those with 2-3 years of work experience and freshers are more or less the same.

 On the other hand, there are downsides to this glorious degree, especially when you lack experience.
 Although it may follow the same curriculum, the course material’s absorption capability and understanding will be lesser than those experienced.
 MBA makes a difference when done at a renowned institute.
 Better the institute, the more complex the exam and guidelines.
 These will require rigorous practice and training.